CHARLESTON, W.Va. -- Charles Carr and Joe Tyree stayed in touch over the years, bound by the death of legendary country music singer Hank Williams.

-Carr -- who died Monday at age 77 in Montgomery, Ala. -- was the last man to see Williams alive.
-He was driving the blue 1952 Cadillac in which Williams died, somewhere between Bluefield and Oak Hill, on the early morning of Jan.
+Carr - who died Monday at 77 in Montgomery, Ala. -- was the last man to see Williams alive.
+He was driving the blue Cadillac in which Williams died, somewhere between Bluefield and Oak Hill, in the early morning hours of Jan.
 1, 1953.
-Williams was 29 and Carr was 17.
+Williams was 29 at the time, and Carr was 17.

 "It's a very sad day in the Hank Williams community," said Beth Petty, whose father founded the Hank Williams Museum in Montgomery 14 years ago.
 "He was a very true friend of ours, a very good man with a gentle heart."

-Williams and Carr left Knoxville, Tenn., at about 10:45 p.m.
+Williams and Carr left Knoxville, Tenn. about 10:45 p.m.
 Dec.
 31, headed for Canton.
-Some time around 6:30 a.m., Carr pulled off at a drive-in just outside Oak Hill, stretched his legs, went to check on Williams and found that the country singer was dead.
+Sometime around 6:30 a.m., Carr pulled off at a drive-in just outside Oak Hill, stretched his legs, went to check on Williams and found that the country singer was dead.

 Carr immediately called for police.
 Williams' body was taken to a local hospital, then to Tyree Funeral Home in Oak Hill, where an autopsy was performed.

-"That was the only place they could do [the autopsy] at the time," Tyree said.
+"That was the only place they could do [the autopsy] at the time," recalled Tyree, 87.
 "Me and one of the boys [from the funeral home] removed him from the hospital."